 What are pituitary tumors?

 A pituitary tumor is an abnormal growth in the pituitary gland.
 The pituitary is a small gland in the brain.
-It is located behind the back of the nose.
+It is located at the base of the brain, behind the back of the nose.
 It makes hormones that affect many other glands and many functions in your body.
 Most pituitary tumors are not cancer (benign).
 They don’t spread to other parts of your body.
 But they can cause the pituitary to make too few or too many hormones, causing problems in the body.

 Most pituitary tumors don’t cause symptoms.
 So they are not diagnosed.
 Or they are found only during routine brain imaging or blood tests.
 About 1 in 4 people may have small pituitary tumors without knowing it.

-Below are the main types of pituitary tumors.
+Below are the main types of benign pituitary tumors.

 Nonfunctional adenomas (null cell adenomas)